My Favorite Photo Editing Tools

 After I take the photos, I upload the choice shots into the Adobe Lightroom app.
 This is a free app with some in-app upgrades, but I don’t find any of those necessary.
 I select the photo that I would like to edit and immediately scroll over to the preset folder and select my custom preset.

 For those who do not know, a preset is a filter that adjusts. many levels on a picture, such as exposure, highlights, temperature, saturation, grain, etc. Up until January 2019, I had never used a preset before.
 Sure, I played around with Instagram’s filters and settings, but the thing that so many people, including myself, like about presets is that it gives your Instagram grid a cohesive look to it.
 My preset lightens the overall picture, makes the white look whiter, while adding warmth.
-Presets, in recent years, have become so popular that creators at all levels are now marketing theirs to their followers for purchase.
+Presets, in recent years,

 After the preset is applied, I take in how the picture looks.
 Is it too warm?
 I bring down the temperature.
 Are there still too many shadows?
 Let’s see if I can get rid of that with increasing the highlight.
 Just tiny adjustments because I still want the picture to fit into the color scheme and overall aesthetic of my grid.
 Once I like the picture I export it.